Robson Street

+History

-In 1895, train tracks were laid down the street, supporting a concentration of shops and restaurants.
+In 1895, streetcar tracks were laid down the street, supporting a concentration of shops and restaurants.
 From the early to middle-late 20th century, and especially after significant immigration from postwar Germany, the northwest end of Robson Street was known as a centre of German culture and commerce in Vancouver, earning the nickname Robsonstrasse, even among non-Germans (this name lives on in the Robsonstrasse Hotel on the street).
 At one time, the city had placed streetsigns reading "Robsonstrasse" though these were placed after the German presence in the area had largely vanished.

+In 1981, a development team presented the city government with a proposal to build a glass canopy over sections of Robson Street.
+It was designed by architect Bing Thom to promote year-round use of the street and add more retail space.
+The proposal was withdrawn in January 1982 due to an unwillingness from the city to change zoning codes to accommodate the project.

 Robson Street was featured on an old edition of the Canadian Monopoly board as one of the two most expensive properties.

 Upscale shopping

 Robson Street's role as a consumer district continues to the present day although the original flavour of the street, which was all small neighbourhood-market stores, has been supplanted by massive redevelopment by brand-name chain stores and high-end restaurants.
 Robson Street is particularly famous for the fashion shops and dining which extends from Granville Street in the southeast to Denman Street in the northwest, with the main concentration centred between Burrard and Bute Streets, which is the area also known historically as Robsonstrasse.